Cooking breakfast for others can be tough sometimes.

 I have a large group of friends who are not able to consume gluten for a variety of reasons.
 Therefore, I am constantly on the lookout for delicious gluten-free recipes to feed my friends.

-I love to bake, but it can be challenging if you aren’t familiar with the ins and outs of baking gluten-free.
+I love to bake, but it can be challenging if you aren’t familiar with the ins and outs of baking with gluten-free ingredients.
 Add to that requests for dairy-free and vegan baked goods as well, and you might begin to feel the faint rumblings of a panic attack.

 But don’t worry – this breakfast can be adapted to fulfill these needs, and it’s really delicious.